BgeeDB/bgee_web/src/markdown/support/Raw-data-interface/Raw-data-interface.md

 - **Max rank:** When performing a fractional ranking of the genes in the annotated sample, based on their expression level, maximum rank attained in the sample.
 Used to normalize ranks across samples and compute expression scores in Bgee.
 - **Link to processed expression values:** The "Browse results" link allows you to access the processed expression values for this library.
 It will include the expression level and expression p-value for each available gene.

-## Raw data annotations
+## Curated annotations

-The raw data annotations tab allows you to retrieve all libraries in Bgee that match your selected conditions and access their fully annotated raw (unprocessed) data.
+The curated annotations tab allows you to retrieve all libraries in Bgee that match your selected conditions and access their fully annotated raw (unprocessed) data.
 Similar to the _experiments_ and _processed expression values_ pages, you can fill out the form at the top of the page to specify in which species, tissue, developmental stage, or any other condition you want to see the available data for.
 You may also just want to select a specific experiment on the top right next to the form and see all available libraries for that experiment.

 ![](../img/doc/Raw-data-interface/Raw-data-annotation_homepage.png#tutoimgborder)